RoboRaceOrg/AlphaMu/README.md

 # Roboracer Alpha Mu™

+Download this code as a zip file and extract the contents onto your computer.
+You will need to launch the xLoader program from the folder you extracted the zipped files into.

 ## How to Upload Hex File to Roboracer Alpha microcontroller Using xLoader

 ### The following steps will help us use XLoader to upload HEX file on ATmega328 (Arduino Uno).